purduehackers/evergreen/Day-Of-Hack-Night-Logistics.md

 - [ ] Make sure weekly badges are out.
 - [ ] Make sure weekly stamp is out along with the ink pad.
 - [ ] Create a thread on discord to start tracking attendance.
-  - Create a thread in the #core-hack-night channel called "MM/DD/YYYY Attendance" and do a head count around every hour.
-- [ ] This would also be a good time to start taking pictures of hack night.
-They can be placed somewhere convenient in the Discord later on.

 ### ~9:00 PM
 - [ ] Sessions and Reading Circle timeslots begin.
 They can occur whenever but generally start a bit into hack night, and generally are given single-hour increment blocks of time.